Tibet Weather in April

-The Potala Palace is a renowned ancient palace in Lhasa which is the capital of Tibet, with the largest and the most well-preserved group of palaces.
+The Potala Palace is a renowned ancient palace in Lhasa, with the largest and the most well-preserved groups of palaces.
 And it also is the world’s highest palace.
 The majestic architecture colored by the red and white is located on the hill known as the red hill in Lhasa.

 In the past, it is the private palace of the Dalai Lama.
-The great Potala Palace now works as a museum, and also is a sacred place for worship.
-Every year, millions of pilgrims and the local Tibetan arrive there and join in the acts of worship.
+The magnificent Potala Palace now works as a museum, as well as a sacred place for worship.
+Every year, millions of pilgrims and the local Tibetan arrive there to join in the worship.

-The Barkhor street is the well-known shopping street located in Lhasa and built around the Jokhang temple, which is called the "Temple of the Lord"— derived from Jowo Shakyamuni Buddha, its primary image.
-The Barkhor street is also referred to as the sacred road, for pilgrims and tourists come to this street from all over the world and take part in the traditional Buddhism worship and pilgrimage.
-The center is the Jokhang temple, where tourists and pilgrims circle and roll the prayer wheels in clockwise direction.
+Barkhor Street is the well-known shopping street located in Lhasa and built around the Jokhang temple, which is called the "Temple of the Lord"— derived from Jowo Shakyamuni Buddha, its primary image.
+Barkhor Street is referred to as the sacred road, for pilgrims and tourists come to this street from all over the world and take part in the traditional Buddhism worship and pilgrimage.

-The Barkhor street is preferred by most travelers because it is where tourists can buy a variety of souvenirs and local specialties.
-In Tibet's April, it is still in a slack season with fewer crowds of sightseers, so it is a good time to go shopping in the Barkhor street and enjoy the local Buddhism culture.
+Most travelers prefer Barkhor street because it is where tourists can buy a variety of souvenirs and local specialties.
+In Tibet's April, it is still in a slack season with fewer crowds of sightseers, so it is an excellent time to go shopping in the Barkhor street and enjoy the local Buddhism culture.

-The Namtso lake is one of the most attractive traveling spots that are accessible in April after the long winter season passed.
-It is the third largest salt lake in China at an altitude of 4718m.
-In late April, the breathtaking scenery can be viewed that the frozen Namtso lake changes into dark blue or turquoise, which appeals numerous tourists to come to Tibet every year.
+Namtso lake is one of the most attractive traveling spots that are accessible in April after the long winter season passed.
+It is the third-largest salt lake in China at an altitude of 4718m.
+In late April, the breathtaking scenery can be viewed that the frozen Namtso lake changes into dark blue or turquoise, which appeals to numerous tourists to come to Tibet every year.